zarquon42b/zarquon42b.github.io/_posts/2015-10-08-RvtkStatismoUpdate.md

 ##Example

-Here is an example of the effects, when assigning landmark specific noise values when constraining a model:
+Here is an example of the effects, when assigning landmark specific noise values to constrain a model:

 ```r